Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Summary statistics

 where the sum is over all tracer pairs with a given separation, $r$, $n(r)$ is the number of such pairs, $m_i$ the mark for the $i$th tracer and $\bar{m}$ the mean mark for the entire sample.
 In the second equality, $\xi(r)$ denotes the standard two-point correlation function and $W(r)$ is the `weighted' correlation function at a separation $r$.

-In the following discussion we consider estimators based on number counts of halos and galaxies in \ref{sub:density} and the gravitational potential that accentuate under-dense regions in \ref{sub:potential}.
-In addition to the estimators derived from the simulations, we also discuss how marked correlation functions can be predicted from analytical estimates in section \ref{sub:analyticalmCF}.
+In the following discussion we consider summary statistics based on number counts of halos and galaxies in \ref{sub:density} and the gravitational potential that accentuate under-dense regions in \ref{sub:potential}.
+In addition to the summary statistics derived from the simulations, we also discuss how marked correlation functions can be predicted from analytical estimates in section \ref{sub:analyticalmCF}.
 Finally we consider correlation functions that highlight over-dense regions, in \ref{sub:rho-wp}.